This article may contain compensated links. Please read the disclosure for more info.

 Here you can view and print Ave Maria sheet music in two famous versions.
 One is by Johan Sebastian Bach / Charles Gounod, and the other one is by Franz Schubert.

 Ave Maria by Bach/Gounod is one of the most popular re-arrangements of J.S Bach’s music.
-The composition is often performed with a singer and piano accompaniment, with a violoncello and piano accompaniment, or simply as a piano solo.
+The composition is often performed by a singer and piano accompaniment, with a violoncello and piano accompaniment, or simply as a piano solo.
 Click here for an easy Ave Maria piano sheet music solo for beginners.

-In 1722 J.S Bach wrote the famous work “The Well tempered Clavier” part 1.
-Twenty years later he completed another set of preludes and fugues, which is now referred to as part 2.
-This work in two parts, has become a staple for every serious pianist.
+In 1722 J.S Bach wrote the famous work “The Well-tempered Clavier” Part 1.
+Twenty years later, he completed another set of preludes and fugues.
+These are now referred to as Part 2.
+This work in two parts has become a staple for every serious pianist.

 The two volumes contain a Prelude and a Fugue for each of the 12 major and 12 minor keys, beginning with the very popular Prelude in C major (Click here for a free PDF).

-J.S Bach himself though, thought it enough with a harmonic progression of chords as the humble introduction to the huge work “The Well tempered Clavier”.
-And it is, indeed a lovely piece just by itself.
+J.S Bach himself thought it enough with a harmonic progression of chords as the humble introduction to the massive work, called The Well-tempered Clavier.
+And it is, indeed, a lovely piece just by itself.

-Gounod called his arrangement: "Meditation on a Prelude by Bach.
+Gounod called his arrangement: Meditation on a Prelude by Bach.
 This beloved piece has since become a "classic" in its own right.

-This song was written in 1825 as the sixth (Ellens' third) song (lieder) in a song cycle of seven songs based upon the poems by Walter Scott called "The Lady of the Lake".
+This song was written in 1825 as the sixth (Ellen's third) song (lieder) in a song cycle of seven songs based upon the poems by Walter Scott called "The Lady of the Lake".

 Ellen Douglas is the lady of the lake “Loch Katrine” in the Scottish highlands.
 Ave Maria is the prayer to Virgin Mary for help as Ellen has fled with her father and is hiding in a cave.

 Later, the Latin text of the “Ave Maria” from the Roman Catholic prayer was used instead of the original text.